 A great customer experience can give an immense competitive advantage to businesses.
 What is exactly CX and why is it so important?
 In this article we want to guide you through customer experience knows and hows.

 Gartner’s 2017 customer experience research shows that 81% of firms expect to compete mostly on customer experience.
 Not price, not products quality, but customer experience.
-Often shortened as “CX”, customer experience is defined as the sum of all the interactions happening between a customer and an organization during their relationship.
+Often shortened as “CX”, customer experience is defined as the sum of all the interactions happening between a customer and an organization and his attitude and feelings about it.

 What is a customer experience strategy?

 How to achieve this goal?
 With a strategy.
 In a CX strategy, an organization plans how to deliver a positive experience through all interactions to the customers, so they have positive attitudes and feelings towards it.
 What are the steps a firm needs to take into consideration while planning such a strategy?